 Theoretical and practical approach to value dimensions across cultures and their impact on communication in business and professional contexts.
 Develops intercultural business communication skills.

 4 Credits — Prerequisite: BA 101

 Management systems for planning, controlling, organizing, and leading; how they influence human behavior in organizations.
 Selecting, training, retaining, and motivating the human resource in organization.

-MGMT 321 Managing Organizations
+MGMT 311 / 311H Managing People in Organizations

 MGMT 335 Launching New Ventures

 Skills, behaviors, and knowledge necessary for creating and growing new ventures.
 Evaluating opportunities, developing growth strategies, obtaining venture financing, intellectual property, and building a management team.

 MGMT 416 Organizational Development and Change Management